ahundt/deep-learning-jhu-cs-482-682/README.md

   - After each question, return to the parameters to their original settings unless the next qion says otherwise.
   - Make sure every configuration you run with is in `p02_fashion_mnist_experiments.sh`.

-There is also no need to re-run the default setting over and over again, just re-use a single default run where it is reasonable.
+There is also no need to re-run the default Net model setting over and over again, just re-use a single default run where it is reasonable.

 ### Varying Datasets (3 points)